kringkaste/timeaddup/README.md

+> [!CAUTION]
+> This repository is not maintained anymore.
+If you are using Albert, there is a new [repository](https://github.com/kringkaste/albert-time-addup).

 # Add up time ranges

 This script is for [Alfred](https://www.alfredapp.com/) or [Albert](https://albertlauncher.github.io/) to add up multiple time ranges.
 The result is a floating-point number of hours.